emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 The timeout for the HTTP request when fetching CRLs.
+This is global for all listeners.